Arrive at Indira Gandhi International Airport and transfer to hotel.

 Next we visit Jantar Mantar.
 Jantar Mantar is a collection of astronomical instruments built by the Rajput king, Raja Sawai Jai Singh.
 It is of the largest and best preserved observatory.
-It is a UNSECO World Heritage Site.
+It is a UNSECO World Heritage Site and most popular part of Indian Heritage Tour.
 The architectural marvel was built due to the interest of the ruler in gaining knowledge about the sky.
 It houses fourteen major geometric devices which comprise devices for measuring time, predicting eclipses, tracking stars and position of the earth, moon, sun and other planets.

 In the morning leave for Pushkar.

 While travelling to Pushkar, we shall stop at Ajmer.